xmtp/xmtp-dot-org/docs/concepts/content-types.md

 Once adopted, a standard content type is bundled in XMTP client SDKs.
 A developer can then import the standard content type from an SDK for use in their app.

-Here are the current standard content types:
+Here is the current standard content types:

 ## Standards-track content types